mariadb-corporation/mariadb-columnstore-api/spark-connector/scala/docs/reference/ColumnStoreExporter.rst

    :param dataFrame: The DataFrame from whom the structure for the generated table statement will be inferred.
    :param database: The database name used in the generated table statement.
    :param table: The table name used in the generated table statement.
-   :param determineTypeLength: If set to true the content DataFrame will be analysed to determine the best SQL datatype for each column.
+   :param determineTypeLength: If set to true the content of the DataFrame will be analysed to determine the best SQL datatype for each column.
 Otherwise reasonable default types will be used.

    .. note::
       The submitted database and table names will automatically be parsed into the `ColumnStore naming convention`_, if not already compatible.